JoshStrobl/Frala/README.md

 ##### ConvertFromPo

 ConvertFromPo reads a .po file and convert its content to Frala Terms, automatically adding them to the config.
+We will also automatically add the language of the Po file to the Languages `[]string` in the Frala Config.

 ``` go
 func ConvertFromPo(fileName string) error